MBSck/ppdmod/notes.md

 [] Don't pass the data-handler class as often -> Check

 ### Plotting
+[] Add the wavelengths to the dynesty plots
 [] Implement more colors for plotting
 [] Make better uv coordinate plotting colors for different epochs [] Fix plotting of the mas (also add offset) for both axes in the model image
 - [] Fix FOV plotting (reduce the FOV or check the scaling of the fourier axis?)

 ### Data output
+[] Add fitting method used
 [] Add data about the time the model took to run and when it started [] Add the name of the object that is saved
 [] Change the folder names accordingly